achromaticmetaphor/agram/README.md

 -----------------------
 A command-line version of agram for POSIX-compliant systems can be built:

-    make -C jni
+    make -C cli

-This will produce jni/agram.
+This will produce cli/agram.
 This version also requires a word list at run-time.
 A suitable word list is included as assets/words, but must be installed.
 You may also already have a usable word list on your system.